ARINC 717

+ARINC 717 is a standard that defines the data format of digital flight data recorders, issued by the company Aeronautical Radio, Incorporated (ARINC).
+It specifies the communication between various avionics systems and sensors and the flight data recorder.

-ARINC 717 defines a digital flight data recorder, with its inputs and outputs.
-It replaces the older ARINC 573 characteristic, which was based on analog inputs.
+It replaces the older ARINC 573 standard, which was based on analog inputs.
 It allows for more data and real-time recording.

 Digital Expandable Flight Data Acquisition and Recording System (DEFDARS) flight recorder output signals include the following: